Thermoresponsivity of poly(N-isopropylacrylamide) microgels in water-trehalose solution and its relation to protein behavior: Results and Discussion

 RS experiments were used to get insight into the solvation pattern and intramolecular bonding of PNIPAM microgels in the two solvents, at a molecular level.
 Fig. \ref{fig:cfr_sub}a shows the effect of temperature, across the volume phase transition, on the solvent-free spectra of each sample.
 Fig. \ref{fig:cfr_sub}b compares the solvent-free spectra of the two samples at each studied temperature.
 In the frequency range investigated, the amide I band conveys the most relevant information, as it mainly arises ($\sim 80\%$) from the C=O stretching vibration with only a minor contribution ($\sim 20\%$) from the C-N stretching mode.
 In each of the two samples, this band shifts to higher frequency when microgels change from swollen to collapsed (Fig. \ref{fig:cfr_sub}a), however this occurs in a way that no difference in the band profile is observed when microgels are both swollen (at 283 K) or when they are both collapsed (at 318 K).
 This is shown in Fig. \ref{fig:cfr_sub}b.
 Conversely, a band shift is observed at 300 K, when microgels are in a different state.
 Notably, the solvent-free spectra of the two samples, at 283 and 318 K, are well superimposed over the whole frequency range, revealing that the signals of solvent and polymer are not frequency shifted within the experimental sensitivity.
 Therefore, direct binding of PNIPAM to trehalose is negligible, or rather, is not distinguishable from that of PNIPAM to water.

 Quantitative information was obtained from the curve fitting of the spectra in the 1530-1740 cm$^{-1}$ frequency range, including the amide I band.
 This latter is well reproduced by assuming the presence of three sub-bands, each one described by a pseudo-Voigt function, which are constant in position and shape and only change in intensity upon temperature variation.
-The low-frequency component ($\approx 1627$ cm$^{-1}$) is attributed to C=O groups hydrogen bonded to water, the intermediate-frequency one ($\approx 1656$ cm$^{-1}$) to C=O groups intramolecularly hydrogen bonded to the NH group \cite{MaedaLANG2000}, and the high-frequency component ($\approx 1695$ cm$^{-1}$) is ascribed to unbonded C=O groups \cite{AhmedJPCB2009}.
-This testifies to the high sensitivity of the amide I band to changes in both PNIPAM hydration and intra-PNIPAM interactions.
+The low-frequency component ($\approx 1627$ cm$^{-1}$) is attributed to C=O groups hydrogen bonded to OH groups, the intermediate-frequency one ($\approx 1656$ cm$^{-1}$) to C=O groups intramolecularly hydrogen bonded to the NH group \cite{MaedaLANG2000}, and the high-frequency component ($\approx 1695$ cm$^{-1}$) is ascribed to unbonded C=O groups \cite{AhmedJPCB2009}.
+This testifies to the high sensitivity of the amide I band to changes in both PNIPAM solvation and intra-PNIPAM interactions.
+In particular, in the presence of trehalose, the low-frequency component is assumed dominated by the interaction with water, according to the experimental suggestions discussed in sec. \ref{DLS} and the simulation results reported in the next sec. \ref{MD}.
 The observed frequency upshift across the transition reflects a change in the intensity balance among the three sub-bands, with a higher relative increase of the intermediate-frequency contribution.
 An additional pseudo-Voigt term has been used to describe the band around 1565 cm$^{-1}$, that partially overlaps the amide I band.
 The total fit curves together with their individual contributions are displayed in Fig. \ref{fig:fit_Am}a.